Which Is the Best Brewing Method for Coffee?

-If the crema is more white than brown.
+Suppose the crema is more white than brown.
 You under-extracted your coffee, and it needs a finer grind and/or a more firm tamping.

-If the crema is burnt or is very dark in the middle.
+Suppose the crema is burnt or is very dark in the middle.
 You over-extracted the coffee.

-it’s possible that the grind was too fine, the dose too large, the tamping too hard, or too much water was run through the coffee.
+It’s possible that the grind was too fine, the dose too large, the tamping too hard, or too much water was run through the coffee.

-Keep in mind that it will take some time to master the art of brewing espresso.
+Remember that it will take some time to master the art of brewing espresso.

 These drinks are made by adding frothed milk to the espresso shot.

 Each drink varies in how the milk is added to the shot and the ratio used.

 Macchiato: one part of espresso with a thin layer of microfoam.